On the Oceans of Eternity

-On the Oceans of Eternity is the third and final novel of the Nantucket alternate history series by S. M. Stirling.
+On the Oceans of Eternity is a 2000 American science fiction novel by Canadian-American writer S. M. Stirling, the third and final book of the Nantucket alternate history series.
 The novel was released in the United States and Canada on April 10, 2000, and was released in the United Kingdom on April 29 of the same year.

 Plot introduction

 In the first novel Island in the Sea of Time, the island of Nantucket in Massachusetts is transported by an unknown phenomenon (called "The Event" in the series) back in time on March 17, 1998 at 9:15 pm EST to the Bronze Age circa 1250s BC (corresponding to the late Heroic Age of the Trojan War).